phbone/WS-Code-Challenge/README.md

 Javascript

     - Easy way to solve the challenge and run unit tests without having to set up an environment.
-    - Future Improvement: This module would be more useful in a Wealthsimple backend language such as Java or Ruby.
+    - Future Improvement: This module would be more useful in a WS backend language such as Java or Ruby.

 Input portfolio as list of Asset objects